-Application for any allied health program at Indiana University Northwest campus is a two-step procedure.
+Application for any allied health program at Indiana University Northwest campus is a twostep procedure.

-- 1. Application and admission to Indiana University must be completed first. - After being admitted to Indiana University, an IU Northwest Division of Allied Health Sciences application may be secured from the Office of Admissions or the Division of Allied Health Sciences.
+- 1. Application and admission to Indiana University must be completed first. - After being admitted to Indiana University, an IU Northwest Division of Allied Health Sciences application may be secured from the Office of Admissions or the Allied Health Division.